Gender and evaluation criteria

 Gender and evaluation criteria in FFG selection procedures

 Appropriately considering gender in research supports the quality of the research project.
 Consequently, gender criteria are taken into account when evaluating project proposals.
-Gender criteria affect all aspects of a research project: where individuals or groups are the subject of research and/or people will apply or use the research results, or will be impacted by the results, then this must be taken into account in the research design.
+Gender criteria affect all aspects of a research project: where individuals or groups are the subject of research will apply or use the research results, or will be impacted by the results, this must be taken into account in the research design.
 These comprehensive gender aspects are evaluated according to three gender criteria included in the main criteria: Quality of the project, Benefit and exploitation, Suitability of project participants.

 • Quality of the project: To what extent have gender-specific topics been taken into account in the planning process, e.g. in research questions and methods?